-TCLA (digital version ISSN 2297-1874, printed version ISSN 2504-2238) is a Swiss-British academic biannual journal, published in London in both electronic and paper form (by the RECEPTIO Academic Press Ltd), and devoted to theoretical and empirical scientific research works in the field of humanities.
+TCLA (digital version ISSN 2297-1874, printed version ISSN 2504-2238) is a Swiss-British academic journal, published in London initially in both electronic and paper form (by the RECEPTIO Academic Press Ltd), and as of 2019 only in Open Access.
+TCLA is devoted to theoretical and empirical scientific research works in the field of humanities.
 It is open to all researchers who are interested in publishing their scientific achievements.

 Our Journal’s title has been chosen to recall, a little nostalgically, Teoria e Critica / Theory and Criticism, an academic journal co-founded by Luciano Rossi in 1972.